AJDStudios/Resume/README.md

  - added the footer (still needs some work and the translation button)
  - navbar is now functional
  - added stage 1 of Easter egg 2
+ - navbar now sticky - but need to change something to put the burger back in position on phone
+ - added video for RPG
+ - added image carousel

         Next steps
-            - make the navbar sticky? in general it's good, but not sure any page is going to be big enough for it to have meaning - may do it just to make sure I can.
+            - resize the videos for different screens.
             - dark and light toggle needs to actually change the colour scheme (and the image?) - probably invert it... but need to decide on light theme still.
-            - add portfolio videos
-            - make the VN video (go over the GUI again first)
+            - make the VN video (go over the GUI again first) - then add it.
-            - make the "shop wheel" for art
             - incorporate a player of some description for music... or have two shop wheels.

         Broader TODO